ankitabose97/Sales_EDA_and_insights/README.md

   - Generate actionable business insights and concise summaries to help stakeholders make data-driven decisions for improving revenue and customer experience.

 ## Outline of the Project:
-  - i) Libraries import ii) Dataset exploration and Cleaning iii) Groupby tables iv) Visualization in Pandas  - Use Matplotlib and Seaborn to create insightful  visualizations that
+  - i) Libraries import ii) Dataset exploration and Cleaning iii) Groupby tables iv) Visualization in Pandas  - Use Matplotlib and Seaborn to create insightful  visualizations

 ## Questions: